-Albertus Magnus College evaluates transcripts and other academic credentials of students from foreign countries in accordance with the standard educational program of the country from which the applicant comes.
+TranslationAlbertus Magnus College evaluates transcripts and other academic credentials of students from foreign countries in accordance with the standard educational program of the country from which the applicant comes.
+All transcripts must be in English; it is the applicant's responsibility to have transcripts/documents translated and evaluated before submitting them as part of their application packet.
+All foreign transcripts/documents that are not in English must be accompanied by a certified English translation.